slub/ocrd_kitodo/docs/usage/overview.md

 - [ocrd-monitor](usage/ocrd-manager.md#ocrd-monitor) provides a webserver for monitoring jobs and logs, to inspect results and workflows, and customise+rerun workflows.

-Thus, only the latter two could be considered "end users".
+Thus, only the latter two could be considered for "end users".

 # Data